microsoft/nnscaler/README.md

     target.extend(indexed_nodes[(dp, tp, pp, mb, False)])
 KeyError: (0, 0, 0, 1, False)
 ```
 Bug 14 issues cross-dp gradient synchronization before the second microbatch completes all its operations, leaving alone the last backward operator.
-The log indicates that symmetry among microbatches is violated, and Verdict is unable to align and infer lineages.
+The log indicates that symmetry among microbatches is violated, and VERDICT is unable to align and infer lineages.